Back to Soccer Rules Home Page

 Soccer players are usually placed in age groups based on their birth date.
 For most soccer leagues, the way to determine a player's "soccer age" is to ask "How old was the child on last July 31?"
 For example, if a child was nine as of 7/31/09, he or she will stay in the "Under-10" (U10) group until 7/31/10, when they move up to U11 (or U12 if your League combines U11 and U12 into one age group).
 This is how it is done at all the soccer programs I know of, but you should check with your league if you are unsure how they determine "soccer age".
 You should keep in mind that a child with a July birthday is almost a year younger than a child with an August birthday (even though they may be the same "soccer age") and that the younger children often have shorter attention spans and often won't learn as quickly as the older children.For detailed soccer rules visit www.soccerhelp.com/Soccer_Rules_Rules_Of_Soccer.shtml

 Want to Re-Print this article or part of it?
 You are allowed to link back to this article or to SoccerRules.org.
-You may also copy on paper for handouts up to 5 pages from SoccerRules.org PROVIDED: you don't remove any links or references to SoccerHelp or to www.SoccerHelp.com or to SoccerRules.org, don't give the impression you own the information, and you MUST include "Source: www.SoccerRules.org" at the top or bottom of the article.
-To copy our work without crediting us is stealing and we will protect our copyrights.
-We would rather be nice than mean, so please save us some trouble and credit SoccerRules.org if you copy any information from this website.
-It is illegal to post any information from SoccerRules.org on the internet without written permission from David or Kay Huddleston, except we will allow quotes of up to one page to be posted provided you add a working link on the bottom of the same page that goes to SoccerRules.org and says "Source: www.SoccerRules.org".
-We have to enforce this due to blatant theft and to protect our copyrights.
-The link to SoccerRules.org must actually work.
-Please report theft to us if you see it.
-Thanks for your cooperation in this matter.
+It is illegal to post any information from SoccerRules.org on the internet without written permission from David or Kay Huddleston, except we will allow up to one page to be posted provided you add a working link at the TOP of the same page that goes to SoccerRules.org and says "Copyright www.SoccerRules.org".